-This passport holder has a super practical design that includes separate slots for your passport, airline boarding passes, and photo ID.
+This passport holder has a super practical design that includes separate slots for your passport, airline boarding passes, extra passport photo and photo ID.
 This will make getting through airport security a breeze.
 It also has a compact design and a thin strap so you can wear it around your neck for easy access.
 It may not be the fanciest looking passport holder out there, but it is extremely practical and well designed.

 2. Zero Grid Travel Wallet & Passport Holder

 If you’re looking for something with RFID-blocking technology, check out the Zero Grid travel wallet and passport holder.
 This holder has a zip-up wallet design and can hold several passports, as well as credit cards and other documents.
 It’s great for those traveling as a family unit because it allows for easy storage of up to six passports in one convenient location.